This post contains affiliate links for your convenience. View our full disclosure policy here.

 Digital games are a great way to get your whole class involved in learning.
-After teaching a skill like digraphs, gather your students on the carpet and pull up the Dunk the Digraphs digital game on the interactive whiteboard.
-Have students read the digraphs together as a group before letting kids take turns going up to the board to drag the digraph to the correct picture.
+After teaching a skill like rhyming, gather your students on the carpet and pull up the Rocket Rhymes digital game on the interactive whiteboard.
+Have students identify the pictures together as a group before letting kids take turns going up to the board to drag the stars to their matching rockets.

 Don’t have an interactive whiteboard?
 No problem.
 You could either have your students click the answer on the computer, or simply go up to the front and point to the correct answer while you move the pieces on the actual game.

 You can also use these games in a small group.
 Maybe a student needs a little more practice on the concept of greater than or less than.
 Gather your small group, grab a tablet, and pull up the Greater Gator digital game.
 Break out manipulatives and dive into the concept a little deeper with those that need it.